-- (a) The Company Commander is the recommending authority for recycles and dismissals and will submit their recommendations to the Approval Authority. - (b) The OCS Commandant is the Approval Authority to recycle or dismiss Candidates for all situations IAW AR 350-51.
-All recycle decisions made by the OCS Commandant are final. - (c) The Commander, 199th Infantry Brigade, is the Appellate Authority for dismissals only.
+(a) The Company Commander is the recommending authority for recycles and dismissals and will submit their recommendations to the Approval Authority.

+(b) The OCS Commandant is the Approval Authority to recycle or dismiss Candidates for all situations IAW AR 350-51.
+All recycle decisions made by the OCS Commandant are final; rebuttals to the Brigade Commander are not authorized.

+(c) The Commander, 199th Infantry Brigade, is the Appellate Authority for dismissals only.
 All dismissal decisions made by the Commander, 199th Infantry Brigade are final.
 If the Commander, 199th Infantry Brigade, overturns a dismissal, the OCS Commandant will decide where recycling Candidates insert back into the course.
-The OCS Commandant will take the logic of the appellate authority into account for all accepted appeals when determining the way forward. - (d) All Candidates relieved from OCS prior to graduation, regardless of the reason, must reapply to a new OCS Panel to be considered for readmission or future enrollment.
+The OCS Commandant will take the logic of the appellate authority into account for all accepted appeals when determining the way forward.

+(d) All Candidates relieved from OCS prior to graduation, regardless of the reason, must reapply to a new OCS Panel to be considered for readmission or future enrollment.
+This includes enrollment into State OCS programs.
 HRC is the decision authority for enrolling potential Candidates into Federal OCS.
-OCS will not create obstacles to reapplication for Candidates dismissed in good standing (i.e. compassionate dismissal). - (e) Rebuttals are authorized for the following graded events:
+OCS will not create obstacles to reapplication for Candidates dismissed in good standing (i.e. compassionate dismissal).